 For a taste of the experience of Study Abroad, take a look at this blog written by one of our current students who spend the year at the University of Virginia:

 As well as providing cultural and academic enrichment, Study Abroad equips our students with invaluable skills and experience that give them a real boost in the job market:

 In an increasingly competitive global employment market, real-world experience is crucial to graduates attaining successful jobs.
 At Birmingham we offer a unique opportunity for a limited number of students to gain vital commercial experience in the United States as part of their American Studies degree.
 Interested students apply via a competitive application process to undertake an internship (a work placement) working with the British American Business Council (the BABC) in the US or a company who have membership of the BABC.
-Currently, these internships are located in Chicago, San Francisco, New York City and Seattle, and, we are working to broaden the programme to create additional placements in future years.
+Currently, these internships are located in Chicago [read student report], San Francisco [read student report], New York City [read student report] and Seattle, and, we are working to broaden the programme to create additional placements in future years.
 The internship scheme provides an invaluable opportunity for students to develop their professional and transferable skills, and benefit from mentoring from colleagues.

 Graduate Lisa Taylor, who interned with the BABC in Chicago, and subsequently returned to the US to work for Think London (now London & Partners) in New York City, said: "The skills and experience I gained during my internship year have definitely influenced and shaped my career.
 It was a fantastic opportunity to gain exposure in an international and commercial environment; the learning and skills I developed during that time helped me secure a job with Think London in a tough job market after graduation, and have subsequently helped me progress in my career."